OcsenasBence/go-http-k8s-terraform/README.md

 cd terraform
 terraform init
 terraform apply -auto-approve
-Terraform will read your Kubernetes context (e.g. Minikube) and create the Deployment and Service automatically.
+Terraform will read your Kubernetes context (e.g. minikube) and create the Deployment and Service automatically.

-Using the Application
+🌍 Using the Application
 Once deployed, forward the service port to access the app locally:

 bash